katlit/GaussianSplatting/README.md

 ## Project Overview

-This repository contains experiments and visualizations for a 3D reconstruction project based on Gaussian Splatting.
-In addition to quantitative evaluation, we provide animated qualitative comparisons to better illustrate differences in Gaussian density, training convergence, and view coverage.
+This repository contains visualizations for a 3D reconstruction project based on Gaussian Splatting.

-- 📄 Report: `report/`
-- 📓 Notebooks: `notebooks/`
 - 🎞️ Animated visualizations: `media/gifs/`

 ---